Excellent

 Wegovy may help you lose more weight if you have type 2 diabetes

 When taking Ozempic for weight loss, doses are limited to 0.5 to 2.0 milligrams.
-Wegovy, which uses the same active ingredient (semaglutide), is available in higher doses — up to 2.4 milligrams.
-Clinical trials show that people lose more weight while using higher Wegovy doses of semaglutide.
+Wegovy, which has the same active ingredient (semaglutide), is available in higher doses — up to 2.4 milligrams.
+Clinical trials show that people lose more weight on the higher Wegovy doses of semaglutide.
 It may be better to get Wegovy for weight loss if that’s your main goal.
 It’s FDA-approved specifically as a weight loss injection

 Can you avoid Ozempic side effects?